shyftmoving/technical-documentation/Code-review.md

 Our colleagues in the team, as we are as well, are often personally attached to the code they wrote.
 That turns out to be the biggest obstacle in the code review process as drawing attention to the flaws in the implementation can be understood as an attack to them personally and their knowledge.
 If that's the case, the discussion won't be objective and there is no guarantee that we will get a useful outcome out of the review process.

-To avoid such a situation, let's try to follow a couple of simple steps:
+To avoid such situation, let's try to follow a couple of simple steps:
 1. If you are a reviewer, start your review with the positive attitude in mind.
     - You are not searching for flaws only.
-    - You are looking for awesome stuff to praise, because it is awesome and you know it.
-Then say it.
+    - You are looking for awesome stuff to praise also.
+Don't forget that.
-        - _Wow, I didn't knew this is possible, good job!
-Do you have any links for me to read in details?
-Thanks!_
-2. If the code you wrote is being reviewed, be aware that the review process is not about you, or your knowledge, but about the code we're pushing into our product.
+2. If the code you wrote is being reviewed, be aware that the review process is not about you, or your knowledge, but about the code we're pushing into our product we build together.
+We all want to make sure its as perfect as possible.
 3. If the code you wrote is being reviewed, approach to it as a third person.
 You will be happy if you and your colleague figure out a newly introduced bug, because that's one less bug being discovered by QA, or user in the worst case.
 4. Don't start an argument.
 If there are four or more replies on a single comment, that's a pretty good sign that you're on a slippery slope and wasting time on a conversation.
 You need a third opinion and get over it.
 5. Avoid negative criticism.
 Come up with a suggestion instead and encourage a colleague to think of solution